Why We Took the Car: Legacy

 Before his death, Herrndorf mandated Lars Hubrich with a screenplay for a film adaption of Tschick.
 David Wnendt started out as the director of the project but was replaced by Fatih Akin in July 2015.
-The leading roles are played by Tristan Göbel as Maik, Anand Batbileg as Tschick, and Nicole Mercedes Müller as Isa.
+The leading roles are played by Tristan Göbel as Maik, Anand Batbileg as Tschick, and Mercedes Müller as Isa.
 The shooting of the movie started in fall 2015 and it was out in cinemas on September 15, 2016.

 An opera version of the book was premiered at Theater Hagen on March 18, 2017.
 The music for it was composed by Ludger Vollmer and it was directed by Roman Hovenbitzer.
 The musical director was the conductor Florian Ludwig.